-Many executives travel to the same destinations regularly, whether to meet with clients, check on operations or attend industry functions.
-They get accustomed to the airports of New York, Shanghai, London, and Dubai.
-But the holidays will see them travel on vacation to destinations like Orlando, Cancun, or Kansas City.
+Many executives travel to the same destinations regularly, whether to meet with clients, check on operations, or attend industry functions.
+They become accustomed to the New York, Shanghai, London, and Dubai airports.
+But during the holidays, they will travel on vacation to destinations like Orlando, Cancun, or Kansas City.
 Even though the risk of kidnapping or other serious crimes may be less in family-friendly locations, there are still risks.
-Executives need to familiarize themselves with them so no surprises arise.
+Executives need to familiarize themselves with these locations to prevent surprises.

 Safety Tip #2: Be Prepared with Security Protocols

 We’ve all experienced long lines at airports.
 Lost luggage.
-Cancelled flights.
+Canceled flights.
 These situations can cause stress for anyone.
-Picture an executive, traveling with family all day, having to rebook a flight while the kids and spouse are tired, cranky and impatient.
+Picture an executive, traveling with family all day, having to rebook a flight while the kids and spouse are tired, cranky, and impatient.
 The executive may be hyper-focused on the ticket counter, possibly losing his cool a bit and raising his voice.
-A criminal nearby sees this attention-grabbing behavior.
-He waits until the executive walks away from the counter and purposely bumps into him, aggravating the executive even further.
-Words are exchanged but eventually the criminal backs off.
+A nearby criminal notices the conflict.
+He waits until the executive walks away from the counter before purposely bumping into him, further aggravating the executive.
+Words are exchanged, but eventually, the criminal backs off.
 Minutes later, the executive reaches for his phone or wallet.
 Gone.
-Taken by the criminal’s buddy who lifted it while the executive was focused on the argument.
+Taken by the criminal’s partner who lifted it while the executive was focused on the argument.